ahmedsArena/code_stage-2/README.md

 ### **1.Requirements**

-This project uses the following R libraries:
+This project uses the following R libraries and default libraries installed in Rstudio:

 1\. gplots

-3\. hcl.colors

-4\. ggplot2
+2\. ggplot2

 You can install these libraries by running: